 Any interested stakeholder may raise an item to be discussed during a CMAG Surgery session with the CMAG Secretariat, and work with the CMAG Secretariat to develop relevant content in advance of CMAG paper distribution deadline.

 The CMAG can provide proposers with different perspectives, alternative options, and technical guidance on any areas of the CM that it has experience in.
 Further, the CMAG Surgery can be used as a ‘sounding board’ by Proposers on whether their idea has merit and thus should be taken forward as a formal Rules Change Proposal.

+The CMAG shall discuss and consider at least the following ‘Standard Questions’:

+a) Is this a valid issue?

+b) Is the CM the right place to address this issue?

+c) Is a solution going to be counter to the policy objectives of the CM?
+What is the impact on:

+Security of Supply

+Cost (including cost to consumers)

+Unintended consequences – if there are any, what is the impact?

+d) Does this explicitly affect any functions granted to the Secretary of State?

+e) Is there an impact on subsidy control?

+f) Does this align with the Regulations?

+g) Does this align with current policy intent?

+Do you agree that the CMAG should proceed with developing this item?

 Submission of CM Rules Change Proposal